For processing data within the context of our online system and making contact via contact forms and email newsletters

-Please click this link to prevent future data collection by Crazy Egg within this website (the opt-out only functions in this browser and only for this domain) and to exercise your right to object.
+To exercise your right of refusal and prevent future data collection by Crazy Egg within this website (the opt-out function only takes effect in this browser and only for this domain), please click this link.
 This will set an opt-out cookie on your device.
-If you delete your cookies in this browser, you must click this link again.
+If you delete your cookies in this browser you must click on this link again.

 We configure AppDynamics in such a way that, in general, no personal data (no anonymized IP addresses as well) is collected and stored.
 For the review of performance-related vulnerabilities, WAGO only uses data which includes no personal data.

 For online surveys, we employ the services of Netigate Deutschland GmbH (Untermainkai 27-28, 60329 Frankfurt am Main, Germany; "Netigate").
 We have carefully chosen and engaged this supplier pursuant to Art.
 28 GDPR.